 |Salomon Crossamphibian Swift Trail Running Shoe||Men's||Laces||$|

 |KEEN Kids’ Seacamp II CNX Sandals||Kids||Velcro and quick release||$|

 Water shoes are amphibians of the footwear world.
 They provide the functionality of a regular shoe or sneaker but with extra special powers that mean they also perform well in the water!
 It’s important to note that water shoes are NOT waterproof.
 On the contrary.
 They actively let water inside the shoe.
 And the best water shoes and river shoes will drain water right out again before you’ve even taken another step.

 When are water shoes used?

 If you’re a multi-activity adventurer then water shoes are a super useful addition to your outdoor wardrobe.
 But they’re also great for those who spend a lot of time doing watersports.
-Water shoes are used in the following scenarios:
+Water shoes and river shoes are used in the following scenarios: